-Arusha, and several large residences for colonists in Kenya, Tanganyika and Uganda.
-During the war, shortages of materials encouraged him to experiment with several low-tech, self-help technologies such as rammed earth, adobe and hand-formed terra-cotta and concrete panels.
-Beginning with the cessation of hostilities in Africa at the end of 1944, May was commissioned by both European and African clients to design and build a vast array of industrial and commercial buildings, hotel, villas and cultural institutions such as hospitals, schools, museums and churches, as well as a series of housing developments, both for colonists and the native labor force.
+and African clients to design and build a vast array of industrial and commercial buildings, hotel, villas and cultural institutions such as hospitals, schools, museums and churches, as well as a series of housing developments, both for colonists and the native labour force.
 By late 1953 the Mau Mau uprisings in Kenya were slowing down construction progress and making life for Europeans increasingly difficult.
 At the same time, invitations from Germany to participate in his homeland's enormous rebuilding efforts proved difficult for May to resist.
 In December 1953 he set sail for Germany and began yet another phase of his career planning large-scale housing projects in Hamburg, Bremen and Mainz.

-An indepth analysis of May's architectural work in Africa, which lies beyond the scope of this chapter, shows that May resorted to the International Style aesthetic and functional planning methods he had helped pioneer in Germany, though now adapted to the local climatic, economic and cultural conditions.
-(Figure 7.1) The hot climate forced him to maximize the use of outdoor spaces, to include shade canopies and screens, and to provide natural ventilation for all rooms through simple design techniques and building orientation.
+An in depth analysis of May's architectural work in Africa, which lies beyond the scope of this chapter, shows that May resorted to the International Style aesthetic and functional planning methods he had helped pioneer in Germany, though now adapted to the local climatic, economic and cultural conditions.
+(Figure 15.1) The hot climate forced him to maximize the use of outdoor spaces, to include shade canopies and screens, and to provide natural ventilation for all rooms through simple design techniques and building orientation.
 Occasionally his European clients seem to have demanded a traditional cottage style that used local stone, thatched roof, and features such as deep porches that were simultaneously European and part of a larger English colonial style.
-Most of his work, however, was starkly modern, part of a growing body of tropical architecture that appeared all over the world after the war.
-Many of the formal elements, including the sun-shades, piloti and single-loaded outdoor corridors, had their origins in the work of Le Corbusier, especially his work in Brazil, India and North Africa.
-Whole 'schools' of this specialized modern architecture developed in Latin America and West Africa, with subsidiary centers in South Africa, Palestine and Southeast Asia.
+Most of his work, however, was starkly modern, part of a growing body of "tropical" architecture that appeared all over the world after the war.
+10 Many of the formal elements, including the sun-shades, piloti and single-loaded outdoor corridors, had their origins in the work of Le Corbusier, especially his work in Brazil, India and North Africa.
+Whole "schools" of this specialized modern architecture developed in Latin America and West Africa, with subsidiary centres in South Africa, Palestine and Southeast Asia.